benhe119/platform-docs/readme.md

     -   *Live queries* that you can run to fetch specific information at a point in time.
 You can define the query and run it to see results.

-### Response

-To respond to a malicious activity, you can perform one or all of these
-activities:

--   File deletion

--   Process kill

--   Network isolation

 [Next >> Architecture Overview](01_Architecture/Readme.md)